 It's the final day of National #VolunteersWeek so we wanted to say a huge thank you to all the wonderful volunteers who support us here at Dove Stone.
-From tasks in the office, to leading walks and engaging with visitors on site, from early fire warning marshals to helping us carry out the vital conservation monitoring and practical work that takes place here.
+From tasks in the office and social media, to leading walks and engaging with visitors on site, from early fire warning marshals to helping us carry out the vital conservation monitoring and practical work that takes place here.
 We have a fantastic bunch of volunteers who come from throughout the local area, giving their time to make the site even better - they are the beating heart of Dove Stone.

 The work we do here is hugely important for people and for wildlife.
 We are a busy site with lots of visitors, so a key role of our volunteers is being out chatting to the public.
 Getting young people and the young at heart alike closer to nature is always exciting and we have some fantastic volunteers who you may have seen out and about with the van up at Ashway Gap - running activities and being a key information point.